Compute Infrastructure for ML Workloads

 8.1.1 Request-level latency: TTFT, ITL, E2E

 Three latencies dominate generative inference.
+Inference has two phases: prefill (processing the input prompt to build KV cache) and decode (generating output tokens one at a time).
 Each has a closed-form lower bound from hardware; the gap to what you measure is your optimization budget.

 TTFT (Time To First Token) — prefill latency.
 Compute-bound: all prompt tokens flow through every weight matrix in parallel.